 When you have a ready buyer, time is of the essence.
-This checklist helps you prepare for key hurdles transferring the business swiftly before they get cold feet!
+This checklist helps you prepare for any hurdles when transferring the business.

 The process of selling involves: 1) Prep, 2) Estimate of Value for asking price, 3) Ideal buyer profile creation, 4) Marketing materials & story development, 5) Field and quality buyers, 6) Structure a deal 7) Closing documents 8) Transition